 We have listed above some places that you can visit should you decide to spend a long weekend in Lugano city, Ticino, Switzerland.

 You can visit churches, the garden, shop in Via Nassa, swim in one of the beaches, and many more.

 With that being said, the greater Lugano region has more to offer than the tips we have listed above.
 There are over 900 kilometers of hiking trails in the Lugano region.
-If you are into hikes, there are numerous mountains nearby where you can hike – Monte Brè, Monte San Salvatore, Monte Tamara, and Monte Lema.
+If you are into hikes, there are numerous mountains nearby where you can hike – Monte Brè, Monte San Salvatore, Monte Tamara, Monte Sassalto, and Monte Lema.
 You can reach Monte Brè and Monte San Salvatore quickly and easily by funicular.

 There are also lots of pretty villages nearby.
 Morcote is possibly the most well-known one.
 But visiting Melide together with Swiss Minatur is also another option.
 Other pretty villages near Lugano include Gandria, Miglieglia, Montagnola, Sessa, and Origlio as well.

 - 8 Best Day Trips From Lugano